germal/OpenCVB/README.md

 -   <https://docs.microsoft.com/en-us/azure/Kinect-dk/sensor-sdk-download>

-    -   Download and click “Microsoft Installer” (the proprietary code)
+    -   Click “Microsoft Installer” to download and install the proprietary Kinect code from Microsoft

 The last step is to open the OpenCVB.sln file and build OpenCVB.
 If there are problems linking, it is very likely that the OpenCV_Version environmental variable needs to be updated.
 If there are problems running the camera initialization, it is like that the Kinect4Azure camera support has recently been upgraded.
 OpenCVB will display a message explaining how to reflect any camera change in the code.
+If any of the Python scripts fail, review the import statements and make sure the package is installed.
+Typically, the Python scripts will require:

+-   Numpy, Opencv-Python, OpenglExample, Pygame (this is a list of typical packages that Python algorithms require.)

 **Build New Experiments**